dan2labs/term-ai/README.md

 A lightweight command-line tool that uses AI to generate shell commands from natural language requests.

-## Features

-- 🚀 Generate shell commands from natural language
-- 🔒 Safe command generation with built-in safety checks
-- 💻 Works on macOS, Linux, and Windows
-- ⚡ Fast and lightweight
-- 🎯 Simple and intuitive interface

 ## Installation

 ### Quick Install (Recommended)